Marcuzzo/Powershell-Apache-Module/README.md

-I've only tested this with apache that comes with XAMPP but I'm not expecting any mayor changes for other A.M.P. packages
+I've only tested this with apache that comes with XAMPP but I'm not expecting any mayor changes for other Apache MySQL and PHP packages

 ### License
 This module and it's additional files are distributed under the GNU General Public License v3.